hat20/Monte-Carlo-Simulation/README.md

 <b>################## </b>

-<b> WORK IN PROGRESS! </b>
+<b> COMPLETED </b>

 <b>################## </b>

+<b>Edit 1:</b>

 Studied Monte Carlo Simulation for the first time today in my Project Management class and felt the urge to code it and so here it is, I would be updating it and adding more features to it from time to time.

-Stay Tuned
+<b>Edit 2:</b>

+Added RandomNumbers.java so that one can choose between generating random numbers or inputting it.

+<b>What more could be done</b>

+One could use a file to input/store data.

 For running this program just follow what the program asks you to do.